kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval

-\textbf{Clustering Items} Since neighboring items are similar in the embedding space, if we apply a distance-based clustering to items, we can arrive at groupings that represent individual user preferences well.
-As such, we first cluster items using spherical k-means~\cite{dhillon2001concept}.
-Under this scheme, each embedding vector is first normalized to unit norm, and, after each epoch, cluster centroids are similarly normalized.
-As such, all cluster centroids are placed on a high-dimensional sphere with radius one.
+\paragraph{\textbf{Clustering Items:}} Since neighboring items are similar in the embedding space, if we apply a distance-based clustering to items, we can arrive at groupings that represent individual user preferences well.
+As such, we first cluster items using spherical k-means~\cite{dhillon2001concept} where cluster centroids are placed on a high-dimensional sphere with radius one.
 Given these item clusters, instead of immediately collapsing the distribution $p(i_k | u_j)$ to a few items as ANN search does, we can write the full distribution $p(i_k | u_j)$ as a mixture over item clusters:

-where in each cluster, we now want to learn a separate distribution over the items in the cluster $p(i_k | u_j, c)$.
+where in each cluster, we learn a separate distribution over the items in the cluster $p(i_k | u_j, c)$.
 Thus, we are modeling each user's higher level interests $p(c | u)$, and then within each interest $c$, we can apply an efficient ANN-search strategy as before.
 In effect, we are interpolating between sampling the full preference distribution $p(i_k | u_j)$ and greedily selecting a few items in an ANN.